N-Dave-08/SQL-Everyday/level-08-advanced-topics/lesson-01-stored-procedures-functions.md

 4. **Test thoroughly**: Test with various inputs
 5. **Version control**: Store procedures in version control

-## Database-Specific Notes
+## PostgreSQL Features

-### SQLite

-SQLite has **limited support** for stored procedures.
-Consider using:
-- Application-level functions
-- Views for reusable queries
-- Triggers for automation

-### MySQL
+PostgreSQL provides excellent support for stored procedures and functions:

+- **PL/pgSQL language**: Full-featured procedural language
+- **Functions**: More commonly used than procedures, can return values
+- **Procedures**: Available in PostgreSQL 11+ for operations without return values
+- **Multiple languages**: Supports Python, Perl, and other languages via extensions
+- **Exception handling**: Robust error handling with EXCEPTION blocks
-Full support with `DELIMITER` syntax for multi-statement procedures.
+- **Variables**: Full support for variables and control flow

-### PostgreSQL

-Uses `plpgsql` language.
-Functions are more common than procedures.

-### SQL Server

-Full support with T-SQL language.
+- **Performance**: Pre-compiled and optimized for better performance

 ## Next Steps